microsoft/AcademicContent/Labs/AI and Machine Learning/Azure Machine Learning/Azure Machine Learning (Node).md

     The heart of the application is the PixelGrid component, which displays a two-dimensional grid in which the user draws digits and manages an array of Boolean values indicating the on/off state of each square in the grid.
 It also handles clicks of the **Submit** and **Clear** buttons.
 The **Submit** button submits the input data to the ML Web service.

 1. The application needs the API Key and URL for your Web service.
-Modify **application.ts** by replacing *web_service_url* on line 120 with the Web service URL you saved in Exercise 5, Step 7, and replacing *api_key* on line 121 with the API key you saved in Exercise 5, Step 5.
+Modify **application.ts** by replacing WEB_SERVICE_URL on line 120 with the Web service URL you saved in Exercise 5, Step 7, and replacing API_KEY on line 121 with the API key you saved in Exercise 5, Step 5.

     ```typescript
-    const url = 'web_service_url';
+    const url = 'WEB_SERVICE_URL';
-    const apiKey = 'api_key';
+    const apiKey = 'API_KEY';
     ```

 1. Use Visual Studio Code's **File -> Save All** command to save all of your changes.
 Then return to the Command Prompt or terminal window and compile the application by executing the following command: